-4.1.5 ASUS CrashFree BIOS 3 utility
+3.1.5 ASUS CrashFree BIOS 3 utility

 The ASUS CrashFree BIOS 3 is an auto recovery tool that allows you to restore the BIOS file when it fails or gets corrupted during the updating process.
-You can update a corrupted BIOS file using the motherboard support DVD, a floppy disk or a USB flash disk that contains the updated BIOS file.
+You can update a corrupted BIOS file using the motherboard Support DVD, a floppy disk or USB flash disk that contains the updated BIOS file.

-- Prepare the motherboard support DVD, the floppy disk or the USB flash disk containing the updated motherboard BIOS before using this utility. - For the P5QL PRO motherboard, this utility will not function when you use a PATA optical drive. - Always connect the SATA cable to the SATA1 / SATA 2 connector; otherwise, the utility will not function.
+- Prepare the motherboard Support DVD, a floppy disk or USB flash disk containing the updated motherboard BIOS before using this utility. - For the P5QL motherboard, this utility will not function when you use a PATA optical drive. - Always connect the SATA cable to the SATA1/2/3/4 connector; otherwise, the utility will not function.